interledger/rafiki/packages/documentation/src/content/docs/concepts/interledger-protocol/peering.md

 - communicate a connection endpoint for the peer to send packets to
 - exchange auth tokens for the connection endpoint

 Additionally, the two counterparties need to agree on a settlement mechanism.
-However, that is outside of the scope of Interledger / Rafiki.
+However, that is outside the scope of Interledger / Rafiki.

 Note that two counterparties could have multiple peering relationships that differ in e.g. the underlying asset.